ggml-org/LlamaBarn/readme.md

 Learn more at in the `llama-server` [docs](https://github.com/ggml-org/llama.cpp/tree/master/tools/server#api-endpoints).

-## How it works

-- LlamaBarn is a thin wrapper around `llama.cpp`
-- When you run a model, it launches `llama-server` on `localhost:2276`
-- You can chat in the server's web UI or via the API

 ## Roadmap

-- [ ] Support for running multiple models at once -- e.g., chat + embeddings
 - [ ] Support for Embedding models
 - [ ] Support for Completion models
+- [ ] Support for running multiple models at a time -- e.g., chat + embeddings
 - [ ] Support for parallel requests
 - [ ] Vision support for vision-capable models
-- [ ] Expose advanced settings like context length, temperature, etc.
+- [ ] Advanced settings for power users -- without complicating things for everyone else

 ## License and acknowledgements